NikolasEnt/AI-project-template/GUIDE.md

 * Linters like  [ruff](https://docs.astral.sh/ruff/) and [mypy](https://pypi.org/project/mypy/) are helpful tools to improve code quality – use them if possible.
 The template is [configured](README.md#pre-commit-hooks) to use ruff.

 * It is a standard practice to use Python [type hints](https://docs.python.org/3/library/typing.html).
 It makes debugging easier and helps to spot some potential problems automatically.
+It is recommended to use [Pydantic](https://docs.pydantic.dev) to validate configuration files and data models at runtime using type annotations.

 * Avoid using 'magic' numbers or strings; instead, define named constants, use configuration files and environment variables.